Cindy Hewitt is a retired teacher with a passion for children's literature. Read-aloud stories add quality to a child's life experiences.

 Many parents participate in the practice of co-sleeping with their children up to a certain age.
 There comes a time when everyone wants their own space.
 The answer to the question of when is the best time to start teaching the child to sleep in their own bed will be different for each parent.
 Here are some invaluable tips for beginning this new sleep routine.

 - Make your own sleepy-time book for learning the bedtime routine.
 You can use photographs of your child or draw your own illustrations for the book.
-Choose story time books with the theme of bedtime like Fleming's Go Sleep in Your Own Bed!.
+Choose storytime books with the theme of bedtime like Fleming's Go Sleep in Your Own Bed!

 - Follow the same nightly routine every night for getting ready for bed.
-Brushing teeth, saying nightly prayers, and gathering favorite sleep companions such as stuffed animal can all be part of your nightly routine.
+Brushing teeth, saying nightly prayers, and gathering favorite sleep companions such as stuffed animals can all be part of your nightly routine.
 Limit the number of times that they ask for a drink and any other ideas that your child has for getting out of bed.

 - Sit by your child's bed for a time before they fall asleep.
 Move farther away from the bed each night.
 Walk your child back to their bed if they get up.